How do I know if I am an international student?

 All international applicants are required to submit the International Student Certification of Finances form.
 This form helps Wheaton College evaluate the financial resources available to you for your education.
 Strict United States immigration laws require us to verify the ability of international students to pay all tuition and living expenses for the time they are studying in the US.
 Financial verification must be made prior to institutional issuance of a Certificate of Eligibility (Form I-20 or DS-2019).

 Please read the financial information for international students for additional information.

 As an international student, who should I contact in the Admissions Office if I have questions?

 Becky Wilson is the Assistant Director of International Recruitment and works with all international students.
 Please contact her with any questions regarding undergraduate international student admissions and academic programs.

 What services does the International Student Services Office of Wheaton College provide?

 The International Student Services office is not responsible for questions regarding undergraduate programs or admission.
 This office serves admitted international students.

 Once an undergraduate student has been offered admission to Wheaton College, the International Student Service Office processes visas for international students.
-For questions about immigration and visas, please contact the Director of International Student Services, Ms. Karen Martin.
+For questions about immigration and visas, please contact the Office directly.